palewire/first-github-scraper/docs/schedule.md

       run: jupyter execute scrape.ipynb
 ```

-Let's add a step to commit our changes after running the scraper, and push them.
+Let's add a step to commit our changes after running the scraper, and push those changes.

 ```
 name: Automated scrape